Pavan-1997/Linux-Shell_Basic_Commands/README.md

 ![image](https://github.com/Pavan-1997/Linux-Shell_Basic_Commands/assets/32020205/e3ad2319-bc07-4174-a56b-75be8bb3bf59)

+- `cat /etc/passwd`

+   (Contains information about user accounts on the system)

+- `useradd -m test`

+  (Home directory is created for the user test as /home/test)

+- `sudo passwd test`

+   (Allows you to set a password for the user account named "test")

+- `exit`

+   (Exit the current shell or close the current terminal session)

+- `userdel test`

+   (Removes the user account named "test")

+- `groupadd testgroup`

+   (New group named "testgroup" created on the system)

+- `gpasswd -a test testgroup`

+   (Adds the user "test" to the group "testgroup")

+- `gpasswd -m test1,test2,test3 testgroup`

+   (adds the users "test1," "test2," and "test3" to the group "testgroup")

+- `groupdel testgroup`

+  (Deletes the group named "testgroup")

+- `cat /etc/group`

+   (Contains information about user groups on the system)

 - `nohup free -h`

   (This runs the free -h command in the background with nohup, allowing it to continue running even if the terminal is closed, and the output is redirected to a file named nohup.out.
 The & at the end runs the command in the background)